Mayor A. R. Roberts III

 Ball Ground, GA 30107

 Adding to the quality of life in Ball Ground is the quaint historic downtown district.
-The district was listed on the National Register of Historic Places for more than ten years, and numerous markers throughout the community highlight the importance of celebrated structures.
-The community boasts four newly renovated parks and recreation facilities.
-A 1,000-student capacity elementary school opened in 2012, providing a state-of-the-art learning environment for local youth.
+The district was listed on the National Register of Historic Places in 2009, and numerous markers throughout the community highlight the importance of celebrated structures.
+The community boasts four newly renovated parks, a recreation facility, and several walking trails.